-On 1 July this year the Health Act 2006 came into force with the aim of creating smoke-free places and protecting people from the harmful effects of secondary smoke.
+On 1 July 2007 the Health Act 2006 came into force with the aim of creating smoke-free places and protecting people from the harmful effects of secondary smoke.
 The statutory smoking ban applies to all “enclosed” and “substantially enclosed” premises.
 So, if you are responsible for running a restaurant, a pub, a shop, an office or any other regulated premises you need to know exactly what the law requires.
 A number of exemptions are currently allowed including hotel accommodation, and other residential accommodation in care homes, hospices and mental health units.
 Whether a proposed smoking shelter or related structure complies with the relevant health legislation is not a planning judgement but a matter for the Local Authority as the Environmental Health Authority, who will enforce the legislation.

 Premises are “enclosed” if they have a ceiling or roof and (except for doors, windows or passageways) are wholly enclosed on either a permanent or temporary basis.
 “Substantially enclosed” premises have a ceiling or a roof which covers all or part of the area but less than half the total area of walls is permanently open.
 When determining the area of an opening, no account can be taken of openings in which doors, windows or other fittings can be opened or shut.
 You should therefore ensure that any smoking shelter (proposed or already constructed) is not “enclosed” or “substantially enclosed”, any installed which are will not comply with the smoking regulations and you will have wasted your time and money.